 Name Default Description CRUNCHY_DEBUG FALSE Set this to true to enable debugging in logs.
 Note: this mode can reveal secrets in logs.
 MODE None Sets the container mode.
-Accepted values are pgbackrest, pgbackrest-repo and pgba BACKREST_CUSTOM_OPTS None Custom pgBackRest options can be added here to customize pgBackRest restores.
-PGBACKREST_DELTA None Enables pgBackRest delta restore mode.
-Used when a user needs to restore to a volume PGBACKREST_PG1_PATH None Path where PostgreSQL data directory can be found.
-This variable can also be used to PGBACKREST_STANZA None Must be set to the desired stanza for restore.
-PGBACKREST_TARGET None PostgreSQL timestamp used when restoring up to a point in time.
-Required for Point I
+Accepted values are pgbackrest, pgbackrest-repo and pgba

-The following features are supported by the crunchy-pgbouncer container:

-- crunchy-pgbouncer uses auth\query to authenticate users.
+Features The following features are supported by the crunchy-pgbouncer container: crunchy-pgbouncer uses auth_query to authenticate users.
 This requires the pgbouncer username and password in users.txt.
-Automatically generated from environment variables, see Restrictions. - Mount a custom users.txt and pgbouncer.ini configurations for advanced usage. - Tune pooling parameters via environment variables. - Connect to the administration database in pgBouncer to view statistics of the target databases.

-The crunchy-pgbouncer Docker image contains the following packages (versions vary depending on PostgreSQL version):
+Automatically generated from environment variables, see Restrictions.
+Mount a custom users.txt and pgbouncer.ini configurations for advanced usage.
+Tune pooling parameters via environment variables.
+Connect to the administration database in pgBouncer to view statistics of the target databases.
+Packages The crunchy-pgbouncer Docker image contains the following packages (versions vary depending on PostgreSQL version): • PostgreSQL (15.2, 14.7, 13.10, 12.14 and 11.19) pgBouncer UBI 8 - publicly available • UBI 8 - customers only Restrictions OpenShift: If custom configurations aren't being mounted, an emptydir volume is required to be mounted at /pgconf.
+Superusers cannot connect through the connection pooler.
+User is required to configure the database for auth_query, see pgbouncer.ini file for configuration details.

-- PostgreSQL (14.6, 13.9, 12.13, 11.18 and 10.23)

-- pgBouncer

-- UBI 8 publicly available

-- UBI 8 customers only